sparkdotfi/spark-docs-v2/docs/pages/archived/core-concepts/sparklend.md

 # SparkLend

-SparkLend is decentralized non-custodial liquidity protocol where users can participate as depositors, borrowers or liquidators.
+SparkLend is a decentralized non-custodial liquidity protocol where users can participate as depositors, borrowers or liquidators.
 Depositors provide liquidity to a market and can earn interest on the crypto assets provided, while borrowers are able to borrow in an overcollateralized fashion.

 ## Capital Efficiency